List of He-Man and the Masters of the Universe characters: Faker

-Faker is an evil duplicate of He-Man, created by Skeletor.
+Faker is an evil robot duplicate of He-Man, created by Skeletor.
 The toy version is done in blue with red hair and orange torso armor with the backstory that he is a robot duplicate that did not work out.
 In one annual, he is a deformed clone.

 However, in his sole appearance in the cartoon, Faker is a magical creation, identical to He-Man apart from glowing eyes and odd intonation.

 In Masters of the Universe: Revelations, Faker partakes in the attack on Castle Grayskull and is sliced in half by Man-At-Arms' laser.

 Faker was voiced by John Erwin in the 1980s series.

 Jitsu

 Jitsu appeared only once as a supporting character in "The Dragon Invasion" episode in 1983.
 The character's name in the script is Chopper, although he is not named on-screen.
 His role in this episode is to accompany Skeletor in an invasion of Castle Grayskull.
 He has only one line and aside from a brief display of his karate-chopping abilities, has no character development.

 The character appeared in the minicomic stories Hordak: The Ruthless Leader's Revenge! and Mantenna and the Menace of the Evil Horde!
 The character was not used in the 2002 franchise relaunch, though was included in Series 6 of NECA's Masters of the Universe mini-statue line, and came with a pack-in figurine of Odiphus, which had originally been planned for release in 2005.
 Other variations with Jitsu from his animated and figure counterparts – the figure has a full goatee beard but, in the cartoon, he only has a Fu Manchu moustache and, whereas the figure has very brown skin, he is a bit whiter in the cartoon (his boots are even not black in the cartoon unlike those of the figure).
 Also, the Samurai sword that came with the figure was not included with the character in the cartoon.

 Jitsu was voiced by Lou Scheimer in the 1980s cartoon.